danielmatthew/jsnotes/_posts/2013-05-23-function-expressions-versus-function-declarations.md

     function example() {}

 A declared function is evaluated at parse-time - when the browser's Javascript engine gives it the once-over to see what it contains - and thus are loaded before any code is executed.
 In practical terms, this function can now be called at anytime: perhaps in code that is defined before the function.
-This is due to the idea of hoisting: a peculiarity which means that allows variables to be 'hoisted' to the top of the current scope.
+This is due to the idea of hoisting: a facet of the language that allows variables to be 'hoisted' to the top of the current scope.
 The same principle occurs with declared functions.
 Interestingly, a variable is created with the same name as the function.

 ## Function expression